electriccitizen/newupstream/README.md

 [![Dashboard wilder](https://img.shields.io/badge/dashboard-newupstream-yellow.svg)](https://dashboard.pantheon.io/sites/cbc91b53-e053-4c27-8ad4-7502151a02ed#dev/code)
 [![Dev Site wilder](https://img.shields.io/badge/site-newupstream-blue.svg)](http://dev-wilder.pantheonsite.io/)

 Newupstream is a Composer-based Drupal 8 application hosted on [Pantheon](http://dashboard.getpantheon.com).
+This repository contains the project build files (composer.json, exported config, etc.), a custom theme, and any custom modules that have been added to the project.
+It does not contain Drupal core, vendor files, or contributed modules.
+This repository and its build files are used as the starting point for each build and deployment.
 The application integrates with [Circle CI](https://circleci.com/dashboard) for continuous integration testing.
-All development and theming is done on a local virtual machine running [Drupal VM](http://drupalvm.com).
-Please review this README and be sure to understand the core concepts and workflow described below prior to beginning.
+All development and theming is done on a local virtual machine running [LANDO](https://docs.devwithlando.io/).
+Please review this README and understand the core concepts and workflow described below prior to beginning.

 #### Onboarding and development